SynixeContractors/Documents/organization/constitution.md

 ### 4.1 - Quarterly Meetings

-A meeting shall be held during the first month of every quarter unless a meeting was held in the last month.
-If a meeting has been held in the previous 30 days, a meeting must be held in the first 6 weeks.
+A meeting shall be held during the third Saturday of every quarter, it may be reschedule by a Staff Member to the fith or seventh Saturday.

 ### 4.2 - Calling a Meeting

-Any Senior Member of the community can call additional meetings.
-Meetings must be announced to the the community 72 hours prior to the start time.
+Any Staff Member of the community can call additional meetings.
+Meetings must be announced to the the community a minimum of 72 hours prior to the start time.

 ### 4.3 - Chair

-A Senior Member will act as the chair of a meeting.
+A Staff Member will act as the chair of a meeting.

 ### 4.4 - Quorum

-In order for a meeting to take place two thirds of the Senior Members are required to be present.
+In order for a meeting to take place two thirds of the Members are required to be present.

 ### 4.4 - Structure